LLNL/PYB11Generator/docs/complications.rst

 Binding ``constexpr`` statements
 --------------------------------

 In C++ ``constexpr`` denotes quantities that are known at compile time and therefore can be entirely optimized away during the compilation phase.
-Python does not really have this concept, but nonetheless we can expose ``constexpr`` definitions in our Python modules.
-There are two cases we might want to consider.
+Python does not really have this concept, but nonetheless we can expose ``constexpr`` definitions in our Python modules using methods we have already covered.

-* If we have a constexpr defined outside the scope of class or struct, we can simply use the :func:`PYB11attr` command to bind it.
+* If we have a constexpr variable defined outside the scope of class or struct, we can simply use the :func:`PYB11attr` command to bind it as we would any other :ref:`attributes`.
 So for example the following C++ declaration:

   .. code-block:: cpp